singh-man/books/ds/060_ds_search_sort.md

 #### Comparison and non comparison sort
   1. ##### Bucket Sort -> Sort of comparison algo
      (Precondition: s = {S0 . . .
 Sn-1 } is a sequence of n ordinal values with known minimum value min and maximum value max.)
-     (Postcondition: the sequence Sis sorted.)
+     (Postcondition: the sequence S is sorted.)
      1. Initialize an array of n buckets (collections).
      1. Repeat step 3 for each Si in the sequence.
      1. Insert Si into bucket j, where j = rn , r = (Si – min)/(max + 1 – min).